ultranoise/teensyMIDItoolkit/README.md

 To begin, grasp your teensy board, install Arduino if you do not have it already and its extension for Teensy called "Teensyduino".
 For that go to: https://www.pjrc.com/teensy/td_download.html

+You must select MIDI from the "Tools > USB Type" menu

 # Practice 1: First MIDI instrument: Control Change with one Analog Sensor
 Learn how to create one MIDI Control Change with one Analog Sensor with this tutorial: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/AnalogControlChange-oneInput